fleetdm/fleet/handbook/business-operations/README.md

 ## Responsibilities
-The Business Operations department is directly responsible for the functions of all Finance, People, Legal, IT, and Revenue Operations (RevOps).
+The Business Operations department is directly responsible for finance + invoicing, people operations, legal + deal desk, and corporate information technology (IT).

 ### Run payroll
 Many of these processes are automated, but it's vital to check Gusto and Plane manually for accuracy.